AjajAlam1399/data-structure_and_algorithms/Graph-question-striv/27-Belman-ford/README.md

 # 1. Only valid for directed graph and is used to detect the negative edge cycle
-# 2. then edges can be of any order
+# 2. the edges can be of any order
 <hr></hr>

 # 3. for undiredted we need to create edges directed towards each other